marti99-lab/angular_restaurant/README.md

 # angular_restaurant
 The Restaurant Booking App is a web application built with Angular for the front end and a robust backend to handle reservations efficiently.
+We will be using MongoDB here as a database.

-# Schritt 1
+# Step 1
-# Starte ein Repository auf GitHub
+# Start a Repository on GitHub
-# Angular-App direkt im geklonten Repository erzeugen
+# Create an Angular app directly in the cloned repository
 ng new .ng
 ng new angular_restaurant --directory .
-# Testen ob die App funktioniert
+# Test if the app is working
 ng serve

-# Schritt 2
+# Step 2
 Core Features

 Table Booking System – Users can pick a date, time, and number of guests.